 The side effects of hormonal therapy tend to be less severe than those caused by chemotherapy.

-In fact, some women experience few symptoms or have side effects that get better with
+In fact, some women have few symptoms or have side effects that get better with time.

-time.
-But when side effects do arise, it is important for women to report all symptoms,
+But when side effects do arise, it's important for women to report all symptoms to

-not treated.
-Women should also always talk to their doctor about any alternative remedies
+the they are not treated.
+Women should also always talk tith their provider about

-they might want to try.
-Some alternative remedies can interfere with treatment.
+any alternative remedies they might want to try.
+Some alternative remedies can interfere

 Below are some ways to cope with some of the side effects of hormonal therapy.